uic-library/Python_Intro/_episodes/02-Variables.md

 ~~~
 {: .language-python}

-In python variables need not be declared with a particular type.
-We can also change them as required
+In python, we can also change the values assigned to the variables, without any restrictions.

 ~~~
 x = "Python for Beginners"     # x is now of type string